TotallyInformation/node-red-contrib-uibuilder/README.md

 - Each node instance gets its own Socket.IO *namespace* matching the URL path setting.
   Note that Socket.IO will efficiently share sockets while keeping traffic separated by namespace.

+  The namespace is the uibuilder url (defined in the Editor) with a preceding "/".

 - There is a front-end library `uibuilderfe.min.js` or `uibuilderfe.js` that hides all the complexities of using Socket.IO so that your own FE code is easy to write.
 It provides a simple event handling system so that you can subscribe to changes and process them as they happen.
 The default `index.js` file has details and examples of use.
 The library is written so that it can be sourced via html or included via a build step (e.g. webpack).